mrkaleArduinoLib/gbj_appdisplay_tm7/README.md

 ## Constants
 * **VERSION**: Name and semantic version of the library.

-Other constants and enumerations are inherited from the parent library.
+Other constants, enumerations, result codes, and error codes are inherited from the parent library.

 <a id="interface"></a>